Brickrouge/Brickrouge/README.md

 # Brickrouge [![Build Status](https://secure.travis-ci.org/Brickrouge/Brickrouge.png?branch=2.1)](http://travis-ci.org/Brickrouge/Brickrouge)

-Brickrouge is an object-oriented toolkit for PHP5.4+ that helps you create inputs, widgets, forms and many other common elements, with all the CSS and JavaScript needed to make them beautiful and magical.
+Brickrouge helps you create HTML elements and custom HTML elements such as inputs, forms, dropdowns, popover, calendars… with all the CSS and JavaScript required to make them beautiful and magical.

 Here are some of its features:

-* Can create any kind of HTML element
+* Create any kind of HTML element as well as custom HTML elements.
 * Compatible with Bootstrap
 * Standalone and patchable
 * Object-oriented